Buchanan-High-School/web-programming-2425/css/ex01/instructions.md

 CSS uses _selectors_ to target content and then defines a _property_ and _value_ to form a _declaration_.
 These declarations are what the browser interprets to apply styles.
 The whole structure is called a _ruleset_.

 In the example above, the `paragraph` element, `p`, is the selector.
 We set the `color` property to `red` as our declaration.
+Declarations are separated by a semicolon, _;_, within the ruleset.
+A CSS ruleset can have as many declarations as you'd like to achieve your styles.
+There are some caveats, but we will discuss inheritance, cascading, and specificity later.

 ## Assignment

 The attached HTML file has a couple simple elements you can play with.
 Start by adding the `link` element to the HTML head so you can connect your CSS code to the HTML.
-Today, you'll follow along with Mr. Bennett for just a little bit and then you'll have a chance to start making your own styling choices.

-For this exercise, you'll select HTML elements to apply styles.
-The attached HTML page in this exercise has several different elements and sample content.
+For this exercise, you'll select HTML elements and apply styles.
 There are _hundreds_ of properties which can be used, but start with these:

 - font-family
 - color